ianthehenry/sd/README.md

     sd nix diff
 ```

-If you run `--help` for a directory, it prints a command listing instead:
+If you run `--help` for a directory, it will also print out a command listing after the help text:

 ```
 $ sd nix --help